MEV in Binance Builder: Empirical Results

-We also analyse how MEV transactions actually move by tracing their origins, intermediate assets, and settlement venues (Fig.\ref{fig:mev-sankey}).
+We also analyze how MEV transactions actually move by tracing their origins, intermediate assets, and settlement venues.
 Most flows start from MetaMask, CEX hot wallets, or aggregators, then route through \texttt{USDT}, \texttt{USDC}, and \texttt{WBNB} before settling mainly on PancakeSwap and Uniswap V3.

-Here, we trace token flows up to a bounded number of hops (k = 4) from each arbitrage transaction by following Transfer events that leave builder-linked contracts and DEX pools.
+We trace token flows up to a bounded number of hops ($k = 4$) from each arbitrage transaction by following Transfer events that leave builder-linked contracts and DEX pools.
 Addresses are then coarsely bucketed into categories (CEX hot wallets, EOAs using MetaMask, aggregators, and other contracts) based on known labels and heuristics.
-Flows that cannot be classified within k hops are grouped under ``Other/Unknown'' and remain a small fraction of total volume.
+Flows that cannot be classified within $k$ hops are grouped under ``Other/Unknown'' and remain a small fraction of total volume.

 The results confirm earlier observations: high profits are not linked to long or complex paths, but to a narrow set of high-liquidity pairs and venues.
 Liquidity is funneled through a small number of assets, many of them censorable stablecoins, making MEV both highly profitable and structurally fragile.